JacksonChen666/JacksonChen666.github.io/index.md

         "hi youtube",
         "Wait, am I a developer?",
         "Wait, am I a programmer?",
-        "I have reached the state of unmotivated depression", "Coding is fun",
+        "I have reached the state of unmotivated boredom", "Coding is fun",
         "Why are still alive",
         "<a href='https://twitter.com/jacksonchen666/status/1303089255007350787'>Mark Rober</a>",